jadeproulx/jadeproulx.github.io/research/index.md

 </script>

-My academic research experience focuses on finding applied solutions to some of the biggest challenges the food industry is facing.
+My academic research experience focused on finding applied solutions to some of the biggest challenges the food industry is facing.
 As a graduate student, I developed surface decontamination treatments to <a href="#PulsedLight">**prevent wasteful food recalls**</a>, while my undergraduate research experience involved helping the industry meet its <a href="#sodium">**sodium reduction**</a> targets and understanding the structure-functionality relationship of <a href="#protein">**under-utilized proteins**</a>.

 ___